 - 2019 – 2020 Sexual Harassment, Sexual Misconduct, Domestic Violence, Dating Violence and Stalking Policy (for incidents prior to August 14, 2020)

-- 2019 Annual Campus Security & Fire Safety Report (published by October 1 each year for the previous calendar year) **Note: Due to the challenges of the global coronavirus pandemic, the Department of Education has extended the date for institutions to distribute their Annual Security Reports (ASRs) and Annual Fire Safety Reports (AFSRs) to December 31, 2020)
+- 2020 Annual Campus Security & Fire Safety Report ((includes statistics for calendar years 2017-2019) ) **Note: Due to the challenges of the global coronavirus pandemic, the Department of Education has extended the date for institutions to distribute their Annual Security Reports (ASRs) and Annual Fire Safety Reports (AFSRs) to December 31, 2020)

 - State of Vermont definitions of domestic violence, dating violence, sexual assault, stalking and consent with regard to sexual activity